List of duchesses consort of Brittany

-A royal consort is the spouse of a ruling monarch.
-Consorts of monarchs in the Duchy of Brittany and its predecessor states had no constitutional status or power, but many had significant influence over their spouse.
-Listed are the wives of the Dukes of Brittany (some of whom claimed the title of King of Brittany) who were styled Duchesses of Brittany.
-Although there were six suo jure Duchesses of Brittany, the husbands of those duchesses were jure uxoris dukes and not consorts.
-Brittany is no longer a duchy and the title is currently not being used by the defunct Royal Family of France, so the position of Duchess of Brittany is vacant.
+Some consorts of the dukes of Brittany and its predecessor states had significant influence over their spouse.
+Listed are the wives of the dukes of Brittany (some of whom claimed the title of king of Brittany) who were styled duchesses of Brittany.
+Although there were six suo jure duchesses of Brittany, the husbands of those duchesses were jure uxoris dukes and not consorts.
 Little is known about the duchesses whose husbands reigned prior to the year 900 besides their names.